4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/07.2-Letter-Counter/README.md

 + Remember to ignore white spaces in the string.

-+ You should lower caseall letters to have an accurate count of all letters regardless of casing of the letter.
++ You should lower case all letters to have an accurate count of all letters regardless of casing of the letter.